jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Statuses

-Solver wrappers should document how the low-level solver statuses map to the MOI statuses.
-In particular, the characterization of a result with status `FEASIBLE_POINT` and termination status `Success` is entirely solver defined.
-It may or may not be a globally optimal solution.
-Solver wrappers are not responsible for verifying the feasibility of results.
-Statuses like `NEARLY_FEASIBLE_POINT`, `INFEASIBLE_POINT`, and `NearlyReductionCertificate` are designed to be used when the solver explicitly indicates as much.
+Solver wrappers should document how the low-level statuses map to the MOI statuses.
+Statuses like `NEARLY_FEASIBLE_POINT` and `INFEASIBLE_POINT`, are designed to be used when the solver explicitly indicates that relaxed tolerances are satisfied or the returned point is infeasible, respectively.

 ### Naming